veilingd/website/README.md

 How do I change more of the looks?
 - Edit the style.css file in the css folder.
-- Add id and class attributes in the tags in the index.html whenever you need.
+- Add id and class attributes in the tags in the index.php whenever you need.